RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ```
 You can again run the playbook multiple times, to ensure that this role is idempotent and that nothing changes the second or third time you run it.

-This will install Nginx on the servers in the lbservers group.
+This installs _nginx_ on the servers in the lbservers group.

 :boom: To verify the installation, in your web browser, go to: *http://$loadbalancer1-ip-address*.
 ![NGNIX welcome page](../../content/images/ngnix-welcome.png)